Moat423/42CPP_Modules/Module_05/README.md

   }
 } myex;
 ```
-this is really coo cause we can just overwrite "what" to give it a meaningful and explanatory exception name.
+This is really cool cause we can just overwrite "what" to give it a meaningful and explanatory exception name.

-to catch derived exeption casses, we can catch them by reference of the exception class
+To catch derived exeption casses, we can catch them by reference of the exception class
 just like how a pointer of a base class can hold all derived classes, we can get the value of a class with the base reference.

 ```c++